Uru people: History

-According to legend, the Uru descend from a people that spoke the Puquina language.

 While most of the Uru have shifted to Aymara and Spanish, two people still spoke in 2004 the nearly extinct Uru language, which is closely related to the Chipaya language.

 The Uru considered themselves the owners of the lake and water.
 According to the legend, Uru used to say that they had black blood, because they did not feel the cold.
 They historically called themselves Lupihaques, "sons of the Sun".
-Although the Uru language is nearly extinct, the Uru continue to maintain their identity and some old customs.
+Although the Uru language is extinct, the Uru continue to maintain their identity and some old customs.

 The purpose of the island settlements was originally defensive: they could be moved if a threat arose.
 Many of the islands include a watchtower.

 The Uros Floating Islands as seen from the air, about 5 km off the coast of Puno.

 The Uru traded with the Aymara tribe on the mainland, intermarrying with them and eventually abandoning the Uru language for that of the Aymara.
 They lost their original language about 500 years ago.
 When conquered by the Inca Empire, they had to pay taxes to them, and often were enslaved.

 Starting from 1722 a conflict arose between the Uru and Aymara people, but these conflicts ended in the 1970s when the Aymara defeated the Uru, and took permanent control of the lands that belonged to them.